maxgreen01/go-test-parser/README.md

 ## Features

--   Parse and analyze Go test files.
+* Parse and analyze Go test files.
--   Generate detailed reports on test statistics and analysis.
+* Generate detailed reports on test statistics and analysis.
--   Support for various output formats, including CSV and plaintext.
+* Support for various output formats, including CSV and plaintext.
+* Structured logging multiplexed to the terminal and `testparser.log`.

 ## Quick Start